Connecting to Your Data

-Dremio supports a variety of data sources, including NoSQL databases, relational databases, Hadoop, local filesystems, and cloud storage.
+Dremio supports a variety of data sources, including data as code, metastores, local and cloud-based object storage, and databases.

-You can connect to one or more other Dremio Software clusters and run queries on the data sources that they are connected to.
-You can even run queries that federate data across connected clusters.
-See Connecting to Another Dremio Software Cluster.
+- Dremio Cluster (you can connect to one or more other Dremio Software clusters and run queries on the data sources to which they are connected, and you can run queries that federate data across connected clusters)

 Dremio enables users to run external queries, queries that use the native syntax of the relational database, to process SQL statements that are not yet supported by Dremio or are too complex to convert.
 Dremio administrators enable the feature for each data source and specify which Dremio users can edit that source.
-See External Queries for more information.
+See Querying External Data Sources for more information.

 Dremio improves query performance for relational database datasets with Runtime Filtering, which applies dimension table filters to joined fact tables at runtime.